 Dip.
 Child Care; Dip Bus (Community Services and Health Management)

 Cathy Spencer has worked in the human service field for 30 years and is employed as a Carer Consultant with Psychiatric Services at Bendigo Health.
 The Carer Consultant role gathers the carer perspective of the mental health service and what is required from across the region to ensure broad carer representation in service planning and delivery.
-This broad carer perspective is then integrated into the development and review of Bendigo Health, psychiatric services policies, processes and programs.
+This perspective is then integrated into the development and review of Bendigo Health, psychiatric services policies, processes and programs.
 Cathy links with the statewide Carer Consultant Network, bringing innovation and ideas back to the regional service.

 Cathy is an integral part of the Bendigo Health Psychiatric Education Team, and is actively involved in developing and facilitating educational programs for clinical staff from a carer perspective.
 Her lived experience as a carer compliments her professional knowledge, and is a vital component of support for families using the service.

 Cathy has provided authorship to Latrobe University Mental Health Masters, and facilitated tutoring within the post graduate study days.
 Concluding Bendigo Health’s 2014 NQMHS accreditation, Cathy’s work was recognised as a bench mark in the area of carer engagement and inclusion.
 A recent graduate of the Loddon Murray Community Leadership Program (LMCLP), which aims to develop community leadership in the North Central region of Victoria, Cathy aims to further embed her leadership skills into her role.